 As designated wilderness, the management and visitor experience on these islands is different from the other areas.
 Responsible, dispersed recreation will be permitted using the regulations governing these areas.
 These islands will be unstaffed.
 Wilderness messaging will be incorporated into required boat registration and camp permits.
-A mobile multimedia application featuring the NPS arrowhead will indicate that visitors are in a unit of the National Park System.
-Existing interpretive media including Junior Ranger booklets, rack cards, website, and YouTube videos will be updated to ensure consistent, accurate, and appropriate wilderness messages are being disseminated.
+A mobileapplication featuring the NPS arrowhead will indicate that visitors are in a unit of the National Park System.
+Existing interpretive media including Junior Ranger booklets brochures, website, and YouTube videos will be offered so that appropriate wilderness messages are being disseminated.